OlehOnyshchak/pyWikiMM/README.md

 ## Installation
 If Featured dataset mentioned above does not satisfy your need, you have two options to create your own dataset.
 ### Kaggle
-The most straightforward option is to create you dataset in cloud.
+The most straightforward option to create your dataset is to do it in the cloud.
 In that case, you can just fork our [Kaggle Notebook](https://www.kaggle.com/jacksoncrow/data-collection-demo) to avoid dealing with setting up the environment at all.
 In the end, you will simply download the collected dataset.
 ### Docker
-If your dataset is too big to collect it in cloud, we prepared docker container so that you can easily do it locally.
-Just follow the instructions below to build and run docker container:
+If your dataset is too big to collect it in the cloud, we prepared docker container so that you can easily do it locally.
+Just follow the instructions below to build and run a docker container:
 ```bash
 $ git clone https://github.com/OlehOnyshchak/WikipediaMultimodalDownloader.git
 $ cd WikipediaMultimodalDownloader/